copperwater/xNetHack/doc/xnh-changelog-8.0.md

   (from any source) nearly unresistable for monsters if you are carrying it, are currently chaotic, and have been crowned as a chaotic.
 It can be eaten, giving you permanent intrinsic hungering conflict.
+- New Big Room variant, a large bridge spanning an expanse of water or a chasm.

 ### Interface changes